sbergercnmc/duonovo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of duoNovo is to identify de novo variants from single parent-proband duos, that is, without having to sequence both biological parents. duoNovo uses phased variant calls generated via long-read sequencing followed by variant calling and read-backed phasing (for
+duoNovo is an R package that identifies de novo variants from single parent-proband duos, that is, without having to sequence both biological parents. duoNovo uses phased variant calls generated via long-read sequencing followed by variant calling and read-backed phasing (for